gabriel-garcez/CashierSystem/README.md

 It reads both the products and rules from a YAML file.
 The default location of the file is priv/assets/products.yml and priv/assets/rules.yml, this can be changed in the Configuration

 How to Run:
 There is a Runner inside the folde testCases that links the features with the test cases.
-There is one for each product.
+Run it to run the tests.

 Project Includes:
 - Java